Technodroidz/ExtensionApp/ChromeExtApp/README.md

-# Google Chrome Extension

-1 Successfully added to chrome extensions.
-2 Successfully get the user's browsing history of last 7 days.
-3 Successfully get the active tab current url to encrypted and save to cloud.
+# An example template for releasing extensions across all platforms.
+For this app we show how to build a simple browser history plugin

-#technology used : 1 frontend : html 5 and css 2 backend : Javascript 3 Database : Firebase cloud
+#technology used :
+1 frontend : html 5 and css

-Details : It will track all the browsing history of users and save it to firebase realtime cloud database
+2 backend : javascript
+3 Database : Firebase cloud